|

 By December of 1973, KISS had secured a recording contract, and was busily recording their first album at Bell Sound Studios, in New York.
 December of 1973 -- around nine months after KISS had started performing in makeup -- was exactly when the Undeads were being filmed in Dallas for Phantom.

 KISS's first album was released (with KISS, in makeup, on the cover) in February of 1974, some eight months before anyone had seen Phantom.
-By the time Phantom was released, on October 31, 1974, KISS had already performed on national television, in makeup, on the Mike Douglas Show and ABC's in Concert, and had released their second album.
+By the time Phantom premiered, on October 31, 1974, KISS had already performed on national television, in makeup, on the Mike Douglas Show and ABC's in Concert, and had released their second album.

 Given this chronology, it's simply inconceivable that KISS got their makeup ideas from The Undeads.
 Sorry.

-While many male rockers of the period were putting makeup on with a trowel (David Bowie, Mott the Hoople, and even Mick Jagger), Cooper's act, unlike the others, but in common with The Undeads, featured general ghoulishness, and made the death/entertainment connection: he performed with guillotines and liberal amounts of stage blood, made himself up to be corpselike, and was performing songs with titles like "I Love the Dead", "Sick Things," "Dead Babies," and "Killer".
-KISS's makeup and overall aesthetic, on the other hand, was more lively and had nothing to do with evoking deathlike or gothic imagery.
+While many male rockers of the period were putting makeup on with a trowel (David Bowie, Marc Bolan, Gary Glitter, Mick Jagger, etc.), the Alice Cooper act, unlike the others, but in common with The Undeads, featured general ghoulishness, and made the death/entertainment connection: they performed with guillotines and liberal amounts of stage blood, wore corpselike makeup, and titled their songs "I Love the Dead", "Sick Things," "Dead Babies," and "Killer".

-So, in the KISS vs. The Undeads contest, the winner is: Alice Cooper
+So, in the KISS vs. The Undeads contest, the winner is: Alice Cooper.

 |